Irenecho99/BMI-826/README.md

 # BMI-826
-Biostatistics and Biomedical Informatics - Genetics
+Final Project of Biostatistics and Biomedical Informatics - Genetics European Male Baldness and its relation to Genetics